SkylineCommunications/dataminer-docs/connector-help/connector_help/Sony_Signal_Processing_Unit-NXLK-IP45F.md

 ## About

-This driver is designed to monitor the state of the IP Converter board that can be connected to a **Sony NXL-FR316** and **Sony NXL-FR318**, using **SNMP** communication.
+This connector is designed to monitor the state of the IP Converter board that can be connected to a **Sony NXL-FR316** and **Sony NXL-FR318**, using **SNMP** communication.

-This driver is exported by the parent driver **Sony Signal Processing Unit**, from version 1.0.0.x onwards.
+This connector is exported by the parent connector **Sony Signal Processing Unit**, from version 1.0.0.x onwards.

 ### Version Info